nicpenning/Elasti-daddy/Blog Posts/Blog Post #4. Gaining a basic understanding of Elastic Integrations.md

 # 🚧 Under Construction 🏗
 ## Gaining a basic understanding of Elastic Integrations

-Before we can begin building our integration, it would be wise to explain what an Elastic integration is.
-This blog post will cover what an integration is composed of so we can get a handle of what we are building.
+Before we can begin building our Integration, it would be wise to explain what an Elastic Integration is.
+This blog post will cover what an Integration is composed of so we can get a handle of what we are building.

 Through this post we will do the following:

 - Find Integrations in Kibana
-- Look at an example integration
+- Look at an example Integration
 - Install/Remove an Integration
 - Understand Elasticsearch Assets
-- Upgrade an integration
+- Upgrade an Integration

 #### 1. Find Integrations in Kibana
 <details>